 I’m here to tell you what I found through my research and, even better, how I’ve defeated the stick-tight fleas with this chicken treatment.
 I use this method year after year without fail.

 Some years are more intense than others, so plan accordingly.
-I make it a point to have the products mentioned in this article on hand at all times.

 - Note that if you’re sure you have an infestation, my method might not be enough for your situation.